 In terms of far out, you’ve referred to the singularity a number of times, do you believe in Kurzweil’s vision of the singularity?

 There’s something I like to call the “single-function computer” and the new sub-$1000.
-In the ‘90s, when computers were out there… They were out there for, really, forty, fifty years before mass adoption hit.
-From a marketing perspective, it was said that, until a price comes below $1,000 for a multifunction computer, they won’t reach adoption.
+In the ’90s, when computers were out there—they were out there for, really, forty, fifty years before mass adoption hit—from a marketing perspective, it was said that, until the price comes below $1,000 for a multifunction computer, they won’t reach adoption.
 Soon as it did, they spread widely.